anon-blue/anon.blue/README.txt

       \                          /                     \
         \       \        \                      /   \                    \
       /         \                         /                       /
-              sdfsdfsdf  PizzaGate is real, 9/11 was staged by a collective effo rt involving the US governement, typos suck cuz i can't fix them here lol.
+              sdfsdfsdf  PizzaGate is resocial media wil be the death of human i nteraxtion   the US governement, typos suck cuz i can't fix them here lol.
 Also, cannabis literally saves lives.
                                                          Follow me on snap fam,
 and insta, and facespace, and xanga fambalamb                      /          /